irshadshalu/irshadshalu.github.io/_posts/2024-04-16-the-last-dream.md

 And this time he did.
 Sweating profusely.

 He looked around.
-The window, the mirror and even at the ceiling.
-She wasn nowhere to be found.
-A breath of relief left him.
-The AC in his room kept making extra noise in an attempt to try and cool the whole hallway.
+The window, the mirror and even the ceiling.
+She was nowhere to be found.
+He let out a breath of relief.
+The AC in his room made extra noise in an attempt to try and cool the hallway as well.

 Goosebumps fluttered through his body.
 He took his phone and started writing.
 What should be the first line?
 Something that grabs attention!
-And he started typing...
+He started typing...

 _"Stop bothering me, I know you're not real and that I'm dreaming."_